Skip to content

 • Gyroscopes: measure angular velocity (rotation around axes).

-The system's computer continuously integrates this data: knowing the starting point and measuring every acceleration and turn, it "calculates" the current path of the object.
+The system processor continuously integrates this data: knowing the starting point and measuring each acceleration and rotation, it “calculates” the current trajectory of the object.

-For the INS to work correctly, the operator must manually set the UAV's starting point.
-If the starting point has not been set, the system displays the message:
+If the starting point is not set, the system displays the message:

 Please specify starting point to see UAV

-Without performing this operation, launching the aircraft is impossible.
+Without completing this step, launching the UAV is not possible.

 Setting the starting point allows the system to: